Two Clues That Shout 'It's Over'

 Yet many people miss this very telling behavior.
 Watch a woman at a bar when someone makes her uncomfortable.
 She will immediately turn away slightly (ventral denial), gather her purse placing it on her lap, and only make limited eye contact.
-This is not only distancing, this is also visceral protection – an evolutionary response which protects our most vulnerable side (belly).
+This is not only distancing, this is also visceral protection—an evolutionary response that protects our most vulnerable side (belly).

 Another good example is watching people at a party.
 When someone arrives that is not particularly liked or welcome, others will begin to turn away slightly or shield themselves by blading their bodies slightly away, giving what we often call “the cold shoulder.”
 The extreme of this is when we literally “turn our backs” on someone and walk away.

 Ventral denial is one of the best indicators that a relationship is in trouble.
 When couples start denying each other their ventral side as they deal with each other, things are likely to be over.
 And yes this is even at a distance.
 I am reminded of a picture I saw of Prince Charles and Princess Diana each denying the other their ventral side even as they tried to socialize with others.
 It was very clear to me what they felt about each other and where the relationship was headed.